 The fact is, we only get one body… and when that one is done working – that’s it.
 As harsh as that may sound, it’s true.
 And what’s also true is we often put our physical needs at the absolute bottom of the priority list.

-What goes in your body is the fuel it runs on.
+What goes into your body is the fuel it runs on.
 And if you’re like me, you’ve got a thriving family to take care of, a boat-load of work on my desk to do, and iceberg sized dreams I’m working on revealing to the world; so I don’t have the luxury of running on cheap fuel.

 I’m guessing you don’t either!

-The buzz word today is “healthy.”
+The buzzword today is “healthy.”
 Eat healthy.
 Cook healthy.
 Live healthy.

 The truth is healthy can mean different things to different people.
 And we need to take the initiative to investigate what’s good for us and our family.
 And just to be clear, I’m no health expert.
 But none of us need to be rocket scientists to figure out what is and what isn’t good for us.